5 things you never knew about Ernest's, an OpenTable top-100 restaurant in Canada

 Ernest’s has earned national recognition and high praise from food lovers.

-NAIT’s on campus fine-dining restaurant has been named one of the 100 Best Restaurants for Foodies in Canada by OpenTable diners.
-OpenTable is an online reservation tool.
+NAIT’s on campus fine-dining restaurant has been named one of the 100 Best Restaurants in Canada by OpenTable diners.
+This is the second year in a row Ernest's has been recognized by OpenTable, an online reservation tool.

-OpenTable says its top-100 list reflects the combined opinions of more than 300,000 users who reviewed 1,800 restaurants in Canada.
+OpenTable says its top-100 list reflects the combined opinions of more than 500,000 user reviews of more than 2,000 restaurants in Canada who use the OpenTable tool.

 - Ernest’s is named after an Edmonton food industry pioneer.
 Born in 1920 in Edmonton to Swedish immigrants, Ernest Hokanson was a successful entrepreneur who ran his own oilfield catering company.
 At the age of 15, he landed a job washing pots and pans at the Hotel Macdonald, kickstarting his lifelong passion for the business.
 In 2003, Hokanson’s family helped raise $3.25 million to create the Hokanson Centre for Culinary Arts.
 It was built in 2005, along with the new dining room, which is now known as Ernest’s.